denis-trofimov/qt-currency-quotes-CBRF/README.md

 Uses code of tutorial projects XmlDOMRead, DownloaderGui by Max Schlee from the book "Qt 5.3 Professional programming with C++".

-With all due respect thanks to Max Schlee.
+With all due respect thanks to Max Schlee as a great teacher.
 // ======================================================================
 //                   This file is a part of the book
 //             "Qt 5.3 Professional programming with C++"